Wandalen/wMathModels/doc/eng/concept/Overview.md

 ![LinePoints](../../img/LinePoints.png)

 The first two scalars of the `line` vector are the first point, the other two are the second point.
 A line is constructed through these two points.
-4 scalars are enough to describe a line in 2D.
+4 scalars are enough to describe a line in a 2D.

 ### LinePointDir

-Mathematical model of a line from a point and a relative direction.
+The mathematical model of a line from a point and a relative direction.

-The second point is set relatively to the first.
+The second point is set relative to the first.
 An instance of the model is stored in any vector form.

 ```js
 var line = [ 2, 1, 2, 1 ];